Skip to main content

 Safe Investment with Guaranteed Returns

 Since the PPF is backed by the Government of India, it is completely risk-free.
-Your investment remains secure, with returns guaranteed by the government.
-Moreover, funds in a PPF account are protected from seizure, even in legal disputes.
+Your investment remains secure, with returns guaranteed.
+Funds are protected from seizure in legal disputes.

 Significant Tax Benefits

-- Tax Deduction: Annual investments of up to ₹1.5 lakh are eligible for tax deductions under Section 80C.
+• Tax Deduction: Annual investments up to ₹1.5 lakh are eligible for Section 80C deduction.

-- Tax-Free Maturity: The entire maturity amount, including both principal and interest, is exempt from taxation.
+• Tax-Free Maturity: Full maturity amount, including principal and interest, is tax-free.

 Flexible Investment Options with Competitive Returns

-💡 Tip: To maximize earnings, deposit funds before the 5th of every month or, ideally, invest ₹1.5 lakh before April 5 of the financial year.
+Tip: Deposit before the 5th of every month or invest ₹1.5 lakh before April 5 to maximize returns.

 Liquidity Through Loans and Withdrawals